CT scan: Cultural heritage use

+Recently, CWI in Amsterdam has collaborated with Rijksmuseum to investigate art object inside details in the framework called IntACT.

-Micro organism research
+Microorganism research

-Varied types of fungus can degrade wood to different degrees, one Belgium research group has been used X-ray CT 3 dimension with sub-micron resolution unveiled fungi can penetrate micropores of 0.6 μm under certain conditions.
+Varied types of fungus can degrade wood to different degrees, one Belgium research group has used X-ray CT 3 dimension with sub-micron resolution unveiled fungi can penetrate micropores of 0.6 μm under certain conditions.

+Timber sawmill

+Sawmills use industrial CT scanners to detect round defects, for instance knots, to improve total value of timber productions.
+Most sawmills are planning to incorporate this robust detection tool to improve productivity in the long run, however initial investment cost is high.

 Interpretation of results

 Presentation

 The result of a CT scan is a volume of voxels, which may be presented to a human observer by various methods, which broadly fit into the following categories: